 The Individual Study Plan (ISP) is the most important planning document in CEP.
-It is the program's way of insuring that students are intentional about their education, and that they use the considerable freedom in the major to chart their own educational path in ways that are carefully thought out and consistent with their goals as well as with the requirements of the major and the UW.
-In this manner, the ISP is both an academic "road map" that lays out the courses a student plans to take and the activities they hope to engage in over the next two years, as well as a way to document their educational aspirations, goals, and accomplishments while in the CEP program.
+It is the program's way of ensuring that students are intentional about their education, while giving them a considerable amount of freedom.
+Each student charts their own unique educational path that is consistent with their vision, as well as with the major and the UW graduation requirements.
+In this manner, the ISP is both an academic "road map" and also a way to document the students educational aspirations, goals, and accomplishments.
 Of course, plans are also likely to evolve while a student is in the program.
-Therefore the ISP should also be thought of as a "living document" and regularly revised it to reflect the changes a student makes as they discover new opportunities and interests.
+Therefore, the ISP should be thought of as a "living document" and regularly revised to reflect the changes a student makes as they discover new opportunities and interests.

-The ISP can be personalized to reflect the individuality of a student, but it should also contain the following required elements:
+The ISP can be personalized to reflect the individuality of a student, but it should also contain the following required elements in the E-Portfolio:

-- ✓ Cover page - √ Table of contents - √ 'Letter' of introduction - ✓ One page for each of your next six or more quarters at the UW.
+- ✓ Cover page - ✓ Table of contents - ✓ 'Letter' of introduction - ✓ One page for each of your six or more quarters at the UW.
 Each page should list proposed classes and describe why course choices are relevant to educational goals.
 Alternative courses should be listed as well if appropriate.
-Please distinguish Methods and Diversity courses. - ✓ Single page visual map of course requirements (CEP provides a template) - ✓ Explanation of internship plans and how they relate to educational goals - ✓ Explanation of any study abroad or other extracurricular plans and how they relate to educational goals - ✓ Explanation of plans for a Senior Project
+Please distinguish Methods and Diversity courses. - ✓ Single page visual map of course requirements (CEP provides a template) - ✓ Explanation of internship plans and how they relate to educational goals - Explanation of any study abroad or other extracurricular plans and how they relate to educational goals - Explanation of plans for a Senior Project